Addiction Medicine Is Family Medicine!

 Conflict of Interest Statements:

-The following planners have no relevant financial relationships to disclose: Jerri Davis, Laurie Isenberg
+The following planners have no financial relationships with ineligible companies to disclose: Jerri Davis, Laurie Isenberg

 0.75 AAFP Prescribed Credit